-When examined under the microscope, normal C cells are hard to find without the use of special tests such as immunohistochemistry.
-C cell hyperplasia means that there are an increased number of C cells in the thyroid gland outside of the tumour.
-The increased number of C cells usually look like large groups of cells sitting beside a follicle.
+When examined under the microscope, normal C-cells are hard to find without the use of special tests such as immunohistochemistry.
+C-cell hyperplasia means that there is an increased number of C-cells in the thyroid gland outside of the tumour.
+The increased number of C-cells usually look like large groups of cells sitting beside a follicle.

 Tumour size plays an important role in determining the pathologic tumour stage for medullary thyroid carcinoma (see Pathologic stage below).
 Large tumours are more likely to spread to other parts of the body.
 However, even small tumours (1 cm or less) are associated with a 20% risk of spreading to lymph nodes and other parts of the body.